(MPhil also available)

 |February and October

 Full time: 3–4 years

-You have probably heard the Earth called 'the blue planet'.
+You have probably heard the Earth called “the blue planet”.
 What is less understood is that the blue colour – the oceans – are largely responsible for controlling the climate.
-In the Environment, Earth and Ecosystems discipline at the OU, our mission is to untangle some of these key processes that drive the planet’s climate.
-Our studies range from determining the past ocean circulation in geological time to the current decay of the great ice sheets of the Arctic and Antarctic; and we are publishing our research in the highest ranked scientific journals.
+In the Palaeoenvironmental Change Research Group at the School of Environment, Earth and Ecosystems Sciences, our mission is to untangle some of these key Earth system processes that drive the planet’s climate.
+Our oceanography and palaeoceanography research ranges from reconstructing past ocean environments to the current decay of the great ice sheets of the Arctic and Antarctic.

-Our particular areas of expertise are in the development and use of unique biomineral proxies in state-of-the-art laboratories, and collecting vital data in remote field work in some of the least-visited areas of the planet.
+Our particular areas of expertise are in the development and use of unique biominerals as inorganic and organic geochemical proxies in state-of-the-art laboratories, and collecting vital data in remote field work in some of the least-visited areas of the planet.
 We welcome applications from potential students interested in working in these vital science areas.